milan-miscevic/inert/README.md

 # inert

-A mini PHP framework with basic MVC and DIC.
+A mini PHP framework with basic MVC and ServiceLocator.